- Duration: 30 min

-ARMEN is an audio-visual installation and a vinyl release, composed using found audio materials which were produced by Armenian musicians living abroad.
-Armenia has one of the largest diaspora in the world, spread across various continents.
-I chose to work with a selection of tracks from the 1970s and 80s made by Armenian diaspora producers, same generation as my father, who was an Armenian emigré himself.
-All of the selected tracks share a certain sense of nostalgia as well as use certain elements of traditional Armenian music.
-I reproduce their sounds and structures which create this “southern” feeling while exposing it to noises and glitchy textures reconstructing their narratives anew.
+Armen is an installation and a limited-edition lathe LP release made using sound and video materials produced by the Armenian diaspora musicians.
+Due to the Armenian Genocide, Armenia has one of the largest diaspora in the world, spread across various continents.
+I chose to work with a selection of tapes and vinyls from the 1970s and 80s made by Armenian diaspora producers, same generation as my father, an Armenian émigré himself.
+This material, which I collected throughout several years, shares a certain sense of nostalgia and often uses and reshapes elements of traditional Armenian music.

-ARMEN is supported by the AFK (Amsterdam Fund for the Arts), Performing Arts Fund NL, Armenian Art Foundation and Lithuanian Council for Culture
+Armen was made with support by the AFK (Amsterdam Fund for the Arts), Performing Arts Fund NL, Armenian Art Foundation and Lithuanian Council for Culture.